 It’s a logarithmic scale of points, typically ranging from zero to 100, which predicts how well a website will rank on search engine result pages (SERPs).

-The higher the number of points, the higher is a website’s DA.
+The higher the number of points, the higher is the website’s DA.
 Note that DA is different than Page Authority (PA).

 While DA tells us about the overall ranking potential of the entire domain or website, PA is the ranking potential of a single web page.